CodyPenny/predict_austin_prices/README.md

 ## Introduction

-15,175 listings from the Austin, TX area were sourced from a data science platform, cleaned, evaluated, and preprocessed to build a machine learning model that predicts the value of the property.
-The dataset is then trained and fitted to a model which is integrated to the backend of the web application.
+15,175 listings from the Austin, TX area were sourced from a data science platform, then cleaned, evaluated, and preprocessed to build a machine learning model which predicts the value of the property.
+The dataset was then trained and fitted to a model which was next integrated to the backend of the web application.

 A listing can have an excessive amount of detail unnecessary for the model.
-These are removed while any nulls, duplicates, and outliers are also evaluated.
-Real estate prices are also appreciated to the current time scale.
+These were removed while nulls, duplicates, and outliers were also evaluated.
+Real estate prices were also appreciated to the current time scale to give a more accurate prediction.

-Once the dataset is ready, an 80/20 training split is applied and a standard logistic regression model is used for the prediction.
+Once the dataset is ready, an 80/20 training split was applied and a standard logistic regression model was used for the prediction.

 ## Project Description

-The data frame form of the dataset is exported as a pickle file and the predictive model is built using Python's sci-kit learn library.
-4 API endpoints are built with Python one of which queries a third-party geolocation API to obtain the street address's latitude and longitude.
-The second API accepts the characteristics of the property and the third and fourth API returns data for the UI data visualization.
+The data frame form of the dataset was exported as a pickle file and the predictive model was built using Python's sci-kit learn library.
+4 API endpoints were built with Python, one of which queries a third-party geolocation API to obtain the street address's latitude, longitude, and zipcode.
+The second API accepts the characteristics of the property and the third and fourth API returns the data for the UI visualization.

-For deployment, Nginx is used as a reverse proxy and uWSGI as the application server in AWS EC2.
+For deployment, Nginx was used as a reverse proxy and uWSGI as the application server in AWS EC2.

 ## Technologies